.jpg)

 Peggy Young

-time sailing, crabbing, and skiing on the Bay.
-She worked for BoatU.S for 20 years in product marketing, and retired after 13 years as Vice President of Marketing and Product Management for SECU Credit Union.
-Peggy is dedicated to doing whatever is possible to protect our environment, especially from the
+Peggy grew up on the Chesapeake and has spent much time sailing, crabbing, and skiing on the Bay.
+She worked for BoatU.S. for 20 years in product marketing and retired after 13 years as Vice President of Marketing and Product Management for SECU Credit Union.
+Peggy is dedicated to doing whatever's possible to protect our environment, especially from the plastic mess humans have created.

 Bente Cooney